adifahmad/ReactreduxC35/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The Web View should appear as follows:

+[ photo ]

 The page will reload when you make changes.\
 You may also see any lint errors in the console.